mrrogercampbell/intro-to-react-lesson-plan/lesson-plan.md

     - `State`

 # Survey and Feedback
 The Curriculum team loves constructive and creative feedback.
-Please feel free to fill out this survey and feedback <a href="https://forms.gle/yaiUyN4YDSxFLp1s6" target="_blank">form</a> and we will do our best to accommodate your requests. and we will do our best to accommodate your requests.
+Please feel free to fill out this survey and [feedback](https://forms.gle/yaiUyN4YDSxFLp1s6) and we will do our best to accommodate your requests. and we will do our best to accommodate your requests.